Abraham Committed Adultery Got Divorced

 Adultery

-Some suggest that adulterous “do’s and don’ts” were neither defined for nor explained to Abraham, or those who preceded him, so we can’t accuse Abraham of adultery?
+Some suggest that adulterous “do’s and don’ts” were neither defined nor explained to Abraham so we can’t accuse him of adultery.
+We can’t hold him responsible for information he didn’t have.

 That means, of course, that our definition of adultery is insinuated from the text and the primary text is found in Genesis chapter two where the first wedding is recorded.